exercism/typescript/README.md

 > You can use `cross-env` to normalize this.
 The following should work across environments:
 >
 > ```bash
-> cross-env ASSIGNMENT=practice/two-fer babel-node scripts/test
+> yarn dlx cross-env ASSIGNMENT=practice/two-fer yarn test
 > ```

 ## Related repositories